d4m4s74/Cube-Solver/README.md

 #### cross.c and cross.h
 Cross.c contains all code needed to solve the cross of the cube.
 Because I use a "Human method" (CFOP) to solve the cube, I'm kind of forced to use huge decision trees.
+I rewrote almost this whole file last minute so it doesn't have to align the edges every step of the way.
+##### findZero()
+Finds where on the bottom layer the yellow-green edge is, or would be if it's not there yet.
+This makes it easier to align the other edges in fewer steps because they can align to "relative zero" instead of actual zero.
 ##### crossCase1() through 6
 These 6 cases are every way an edge can be oriented, Pointing down, pointing up, pointing out in the up and down layers, pointing left and pointing right on the E layer.
 The functions basically scan the faces in order from 0 to 3 to look for pieces that belong in the cross, rotate them into place, and store the moves in a char array using a helper function I call append().